estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D61 - May 13, 2018
+I just submitted my first app to the App Store!!!
+Everybody please keep your fingers crossed for me!  #100DaysOfCode #swift #iOS

+### R2D60 - May 12, 2018
+A little delay on some final content for the app so I’ll submit it tomorrow instead of today.
+No biggie.
+And my last fix for an issue with the map annotations has worked!
+Yes! #100DaysOfCode #swift #iOS

 ### R2D59 - May 11, 2018
 Really wanted to submit my app to the App Store today, but the last minute stuff took longer than I had planned.
 Hopefully tomorrow will be the day! #100DaysOfCode #Swift #iOS